-Appearing calm and using a modulated, low tone of voice
+- Appearing calm and using a modulated, low tone of voice - Using simple, direct language. - Using emotional coaching to calm situations and reassure the pupil.

-- Using simple, direct language. - Using emotional coaching to calm situations and reassure the pupil. - Avoiding being defensive, e.g. if comments or insults are directed at the staff member. - Providing adequate personal space. - Showing open, accepting body language, e.g. not standing with their arms crossed etc. - Reassuring the pupil and creating an outcome goal. - Identifying any points of agreement to build a rapport. - Offering the pupil, a face-saving route out of confrontation, e.g. that if they stop the behaviour you can have the choice of continuing to work in class or working in a quiet space in school. - Rephrasing requests made up of negative words with positive phrases, e.g. "if you don't return to your seat, I won't help you with your work" becomes "if you return to your seat, I can help you with your work". - Allow space and time to reflect and calm down before listening to the child.
+- Avoiding being defensive, e.g. if comments or insults are directed at the staff member. - Providing adequate personal space. - Showing open, accepting body language, e.g. not standing with their arms crossed etc. - Reassuring the pupil and creating an outcome goal. - Identifying any points of agreement to build a rapport. - Offering the pupil a face-saving route out of confrontation, e.g. that if they stop the behaviour you can have the choice of continuing to work in class or working in a quiet space in school. - Rephrasing requests made up of negative words with positive phrases, e.g. "if you don't return to your seat, I won't help you with your work" becomes "if you return to your seat, I can help you with your work".